RosettaCommons/documentation/application_documentation/analysis/interface-energy.md

 ````
 interface_energy -s <POSE> -face1 <FACE1> -face2 <FACE2> -score:hbond_bb_per_residue_energy
 ````
-\<FACE1\> and \<FACE2\> are paths to two files specifying face #1 and face #2, respectively.
+\<FACE1\> and \<FACE2\> are paths to two files that define face #1 and face #2, respectively.
 Each file specifies one residue per line by indicating—in that order—the residue's chain ID, sequence number, and insertion code in the input PDB file.

 ### Input example
-The following \<FACE1\> specifies a face consisting of residues 58, 59, and 60 from chain H:
+The following \<FACE1\> defines a face consisting of residues 58, 59, and 60 from chain H:
 ````
 H 58 _
 H 59 _
 H 60 _
 ````

-The following \<FACE2\> specifies a face consisting of residues 94 and 95 from chain A:
+The following \<FACE2\> defines a face consisting of residues 94 and 95 from chain A:
 ````
 A 94 _
 A 95 _
 ````
-Note that a blank insertion code is specified by underscore (_).
+Note that a blank insertion code is denoted by underscore (_).

 Output (on screen)
 ==================